Bira 5-Step Guide to Covid-Secure Reopening

 Finally, please be aware that each of the devolved governments (Wales, Scotland and Northern Ireland) have their own version of guidance.
 Where possible, this guide will signpost any differences, but please make sure you fully read the guidance relative to your business location, particularly if you have customers and employees crossing borders between the nations.

 In simple terms, Covid–Secure means you have taken every reasonable step to ensure the safety of your premises, your employees, your customers and the community.

-By using a combination of the government guidance, this guide and some of the tools Bira has prepared, you can achieve Covid–Secure status, sign the Covid–Secure notice and re-open with confidence.
+By using a combination of the government guidance, this guide and some of the tools Bira has prepared, you can achieve Covid–Secure status, sign the Covid–Secure notice and serve customers with confidence.